MarcelineVQ/twow-raid-visuals/README.md

 - **DBC parsing and writing** – Reads vanilla DBC tables, applies patches and writes out new files.
 A lightweight parser operates on untyped 32‑bit fields; built‑in YAML schemas (derived from WDBXEditor’s `Classic 1.12.1` definitions) allow you to refer to fields by name.
-Schema files in `schema_defaults` are used automatically, and you can override them by providing your own `schema` directory.
+Schema files in `schema` are used automatically, and you can override them by providing your own `schema` directory.
 - **Patch format with `update`, `insert` and `copy` actions** – YAML patches can update existing records, insert entirely new rows (optionally specifying a `key` and `key_column` for the primary key), or copy a record and modify selected fields.
 Floats in patches are transparently converted to their 32‑bit bit patterns, so writing `0.5` is equivalent to specifying its raw integer representation.
 - **Multi‑DBC documents** – A single patch file may contain multiple `Table.dbc:` sections.